depshad/Machine-Learning-Interviews/README.md

 # Notes

-Colection of resources to revise topics in Machine Learning.
+Collection of resources to revise topics in Machine Learning.

 https://sebastianraschka.com/faq/